swiftlang/swift-evolution/proposals/NNNN-add-customdebugdescription-conformance-to-anykeypath.md

 2. The formatter parses the raw memory of the KeyPath, essentially duplicating the code in `debugDescription`.

 I think (1) is overkill, especially considering the limited potential applications of this API beyond its use by the formatter.
 If it's possible to implement this as an `internal` function in the Swift stdlib then this is a much more attractive option.
-From personal experience trying to parse KeyPath memory from outside the Standard Library, I think (2) would be extremely difficult to implemenet, and unsustainable to maintain considering that the memory layout of KeyPaths is not ABI stable.
+From personal experience trying to parse KeyPath memory from outside the Standard Library, I think (2) would be extremely difficult to implement, and unsustainable to maintain considering that the [memory layout of KeyPaths](https://github.com/apple/swift/blob/main/docs/ABI/KeyPaths.md) is not ABI stable.

 ## Acknowledgments